rkfergus/th-fetch/README.md

+# HTTP Response Monitor

-# Overview
+## Overview

-This repository contains two monitoring scripts and several example input files.
+This repository contains two monitoring scripts, several example input files, and a handful of unit tests.
 Both scripts accomplish the same goal; monitor the responses from the endpoints specified in the config file.
-Requests are sent and availability is reported every 15s by default.
+Requests are sent and cumulative availability is reported every 15s by default.

 The `main.py` script is a more direct solution while still fitting each requirement, while the `monitor.py` script contains additional changes.